“When someone deeply listens to you, it is like holding out a dented cup you have had since childhood and watching it fill up with cold fresh water.”

 - The Wednesday Night Meditation Group welcomes people of all ages and levels of skill who are interested in strengthening their practice in a group setting.
 Meetings are every Wednesday from 7 :30-8:30 in the UUC Sanctuary.
 Contact: Mark Lee or visit the Meditation Group website

 - Friday morning Zen Meditation & Study is held from 10 a.m. – Noon in Knatvold.
-This includes chanting, two periods of silent sitting, walking or movement meditation, tea and teaching.
+This includes brief opening and closing chanting services, silent sitting, walking meditation, tea and teaching.
 Currently, the group is reading and discussing Faith: Trusting Your Own Deepest Experience, by Sharon Salzberg (available in the UUC bookstore).
 Drop-in attendance is welcome.
 Contact: Janine Larsen, UUC Director of Ministries

 This group is open to all who identify as male, ages fifteen through one hundred and fifteen!
 It meets on the second and fourth Wednesdays, year round.
 Each meeting is commenced with a brief check-in from each member, followed by discussion of a topic that is in most cases announced in advance.
 Members rotate directing the meeting and bringing a topic for discussion.
 Topics are far-ranging but tend toward emotional/personal issues that men face.
 While attendance is open, we prefer regular attendance as schedules permit.